-- Clients: Success of a business is highly dependent on their client relationship.
+- Clients: The success of a business is highly dependent on its client relationship.
 Even though you are moving base, you don’t want your clients to feel there would be any change in the quality of your service.
 Reassure them by taking them through the new business model and processes well in advance.

 - Assets: Evaluate your tangible and intangible assets to assess what all can you relocate to Singapore and how.
-If you have equipment’s and machinery, you would also have to see if it is economical to bring them along or buy new ones in Singapore.
-Also you need to figure out how to move your intangible assets like Intellectual Property (IP) and craftsmanship.
+If you have equipment and machinery, you would also have to see if it is economical to bring them along or buy new ones in Singapore.
+Also, you need to figure out how to move your intangible assets like Intellectual Property (IP) and craftsmanship.

 - Office: To register a company and operate out of Singapore you would need a business address.
-Depending on the number of employees, the kind of products and services you offer, the equipment required and your budget you would need to identify a space that would meet all your requirements.
+Depending on the number of employees, the kind of products and services you offer, the equipment required, and the budget you would need to identify a space that would meet all your requirements.

 1. Do I need to be physically present to register a company in Singapore?

 No, you don’t need to be physically present to register a company in Singapore as the whole process is digitalized.
 You can be anywhere in the world to incorporate and run your business that is based in Singapore.